The appropriate website design project plan is the key to success when creating your website. Each stage should be broken down into smaller parts.

 In most cases it’s easier to do smaller updates more often, as opposed to one big one every year or two.
 There are two reasons: psychological and technical.

 The first is due to how we view and think about expenses.
-Web application maintenance is an expense that does not bring anything new to our business or our clients.
+Web application maintenance plan is an expense that does not bring anything new to our business or our clients.
 Because of that it’s easy to see it as a necessary evil.
 It’s easier to accept a small bill every month than a big one at once.

 The second is related to the speed of changes in web development technology.
 It’s happening at a breakneck pace and not all changes are fully backwards compatible.
 Sometimes we want to update one library and instead of just adding a new version we hit a problem as it’s not plug-and-play anymore.
 If we do updates often it’s usually a smaller and easier job to update in the application itself.
 Often it’s easy to find relevant articles about the update procedure, etc. After longer period of time these small changes pile up, and it’s not only a lot of work to make sure all updated versions actually work well together, but it’s hard to find instructions as these are less popular as time goes on and Google buries them under newer content.